rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 be sent to Rerun, hopefully, it has given you some tools to apply to your project.

-If you find that specific functionality is lacking for your use case, please provide more context in the existing issues or [open an new one](https://github.com/rerun-io/rerun/issues/new/choose) on Github.
+If you find that specific functionality is lacking for your use case, please provide more context in the existing issues or [open an new one](https://github.com/rerun-io/rerun/issues/new/choose) on GitHub.